haxrob/wedgeberry/README.md

 - `mitmproxy` is installed to `/opt/mitmproxy` with `mitmweb` running as a service as `mitmproxy` user via (`/etc/systemd/system/mitmweb.servce`)
 - DNS requests from `dnsmasq` are logged to `/root/wedge-dns.log`
 - Internal configuration file is written to `/root/.config/wedge.conf`
+- Selecting 'Update' from the menu will fetch the latest version

 # Compatibility